Suzakijun1/Social-Network-API/README.md

 ## Video Demonstration

-Here is a link to a video that demonstrates the functionality of the application.
+Here is a link to a video that demonstrates the functionality of the application. <br>
+https://drive.google.com/file/d/1KVYmhUKtAteRSOPgMqKKCro4wZQsX5A_/viewLinks to an external site.

 ## Author